twisted/twisted/docs/core/development/policy/test-standard.rst

 You should design your code so that data can be read from arbitrary input streams.

-Test should be able to run even if they are run inside an installed copy of Twisted.
+Tests should be able to run even if they are run inside an installed copy of Twisted.

 .. code-block:: python